oKermorgant/log2plot/README.md

 ## Compilation and installation

 The module can be compiled as a ROS package or standalone.
-When compiled as a ROS package, numeric logged data can also be published to provide online analysis through rqt_plot or other tools.
+When compiled as a ROS package, numerical logged data can also be published to provide online analysis through rqt_plot or other tools.

 ### As a ROS package
 Just clone the repository in your ROS workspace and build it with catkin:  `catkin build log2plot`